 Square Meal Lifestyle

 Square Meal Lifestyle is a quarterly lifestyle magazine for high-end Londoners and I was delighted to be approached by the team in relation to family travel features.
+During my time writing for the magazine, I’ve had commissions for active and adventurous family holidays, and luxury family escapes.

 “Every family is looking for something different from their winter holiday.
 Some parents seek out the sun, and want nothing more than to relax in fabulous surrounding.
 For others however, nothing beats the call of the white stuff, and time on the piste.
 Whether you’re after short or long haul, relaxation or adventure, snow or sun, we bring you a round up of some of the great holidays on offer to families with itchy feet this winter …"